We speak to director as Bond celebrates 50th anniversary

+It’s been a particularly long process, making this one, hasn’t it?
 Well, it was going, and then it wasn’t, and then it was going again.
 We’d already shifted into third gear and suddenly there was uncertainty from the studio: stick the brakes on and put it in neutral for nine months.
 But the weird thing was that during that time, even though officially I wasn’t really allowed to be working on it – because we couldn’t acknowledge that it was going to happen – unofficially I could be quietly working on the script.
 So it meant we had time on the screenplay that we would otherwise not have had, and that put us in a very good state from the very beginning.
 If it’s not on the page it rarely makes it onto the screen, and that’s really helped us.
 View Time Out's review of Skyfall

 There’s a lot of pressure – you’re working with a global audience who think they own Bond.
 Approaching [the film], I had no greater knowledge or insight into the character than you or anybody else who has a tradition with Bond.
 You realise very quickly that everybody has an opinion, and they’re all different.
 Literally, one day someone said, ‘Please put some humour into this,’ and half an hour later someone said, ‘Oh, it’s so much better now they’re not trying to be funny all the time.’
 Whatever opinion someone has, someone else comes along half an hour later to state the opposite.
 So it’s very clear, very early on, that you can’t possibly please everyone.

+People always have opinions about what someone’s going to bring to the Bond franchise.
+Did you pay attention to what people were saying about you?
 I don’t read anything, because it does genuinely affect you.
 You have to retain a selective blindness, otherwise you get distracted and it plants seeds of doubt about certain things that you’ve always felt confident about, so you just have to keep them at bay.
 Also, I’m not a fool.
 I can see that people will go, ‘Well, can he do a Bond movie?
 Can he do action?
 Is he a bit serious, a bit this, a bit that?’
 That’s what I’d say if I was a member of the public.
 But that’s the kind of challenge I like.
 It doesn’t freak me out.
 And if people like it they like it, if they don’t, they don’t.
 Everyone’s going to have their own opinion – you can’t stop that.

+How was working with Daniel Craig?
 It was pretty feisty.
 He puts 100 percent of himself into it.
 He doesn’t leave anything at home.
 It’s just all there.
 And he will have opinions about everything, which is as it should be, but it’s odd because I’ve never directed an actor in a role that, in a sense, he knows almost better than I do.
 You [usually] start off on a level pegging.
 But here he’s played Bond already, so I’m the newcomer.
 I could feel him as an actor wanting to go to places, and I felt I knew how to take him there, but it had to be bedded down in the story.

+Did you go back and read some of the Fleming novels?
 I did – I read a lot.
 I particularly focused on the ones I thought were the most interesting for what we were trying to achieve for this movie, which was the final trilogy of books, You Only Live Twice, The Man with the Golden Gun and Octopussy.
 Fleming put a lot of things in those novels that the movies threw out because they were, at the time, considered too dark.
 But we now live in an era where these things are deemed not only appropriate, but almost necessary for big franchise movies.
 If you have a big franchise movie without a dark, messed-up character in the middle, it’s almost not worth doing.

 So would you do it again?
 I’ve certainly enjoyed it enough to do it again.
 I think the choice of whether to do it again is in the hands of the audience.
 If the movie is something that people love, and they want to see another one from the same people who brought you Skyfall, that would mean a lot to me.
 The other thing is I felt like I put everything I wanted to do with a Bond movie into this Bond movie, and I’d have to feel the same thing all over again with another one.
 So it would take a lot of thought to try to make it as special to me as this one has been.

 And you’re now off to direct Charlie and the Chocolate Factory on stage, which is set to open at the London Palladium in June 2013… I am, yes.
 Another English icon ruined by me!
 Good luck with starting that, and good luck with Skyfall.Yes, well I hope you enjoy it when you see it.
 And we’ll see what the future holds for it.
 You feel like it’s a child.
 [Films] are like children.
 You send them into the world, and sometimes you just see their legs wobbling before they even get out the door.
 But I feel Skyfall has relatively strong legs.